vickjoeobi/nrw-html-and-css-2021-spring/lesson3/index.md

   - VS Code
   - [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
   - Browser (Google Chrome)
-- Practise creating a basic HTML page in the class
+- Practice creating a basic HTML page in the class
   - Write a basic HTML page just like `lesson2/Exercise.html`.
 Add the following tags also:
     - Add a Doctype tag to the page
     - Add a meta tag